Aquanty/rtd-hgs/docs/source/index.rst

 #. **t_s1** Temperature [ °C] at which the thermal conductivity is equal
    to **k_s1**.

-If this instruction is specified, then the thermal conductivity of the solid phase is temperature dependent.
+| If this instruction is specified, then the thermal conductivity of the
+  solid phase is temperature dependent.
 The bulk thermal conductivity is also temperature dependent and is computed internally from the volume fractions of the solid and liquid phases.
 It is assumed here that the thermal conductivity of the solids decreases at a constant rate of 1% per 10 K increase in temperature and the relationship between thermal conductivity and temperature is defined by the pair of values :math:`(\textbf{k\_s1}, \textbf{t\_s1})`.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Geometric bulk thermal conductivity relation
+| **Geometric bulk thermal conductivity relation**
 | ``Scope: .mprops``
 | The default equation used to compute the bulk thermal conductivity is
   Equation :ref: